node-casbin/mongoose-adapter/API.md

         * [.removeFilteredPolicy(sec, ptype, fieldIndex, ...fieldValues)](#MongooseAdapter+removeFilteredPolicy) ⇒ <code>Promise.&lt;void&gt;</code>
     * _static_
         * [.newAdapter(uri, [options])](#MongooseAdapter.newAdapter)
+        * [.newFilteredAdapter(uri, [options])](#MongooseAdapter.newFilteredAdapter)

 <a name="new_MongooseAdapter_new"></a>

 ### new MongooseAdapter(uri, [options])
 Creates a new instance of mongoose adapter for casbin.
 It does not wait for successfull connection to MongoDB.
-So, if you want to have a possibility to wait until connection successful, use newAdapter.
+So, if you want to have a possibility to wait until connection successful, use newAdapter instead.

 | Param | Type | Default | Description |